aschuerch/Microbial-Genomics-2018/_episodes/27_Association_of_genes_with_a_phenotype.md

 > ## Discussion: Which genes are associated with patient mortality.
 Where are they located? what is their function?
 > Download the file mortality_<date>.results.csv and open in Google Spreadsheet or Excel or any other spreadsheet tool.
 Investigate the outcome, look at the column with OXC141 as this is a completed reference genome and the order of the genes is known for all genes.
 Is there something special about the order and location of the genes?
+It is also possible to open the OXC141 genbank file  ( /home/student100/annotation/OXC141/OXC141.gbk ) in IGV and view the best score gene(s) there.
+Also: Remember the figtree visualization of the tree and the coloring of the phenotypes?
+Generate a similar annotation file with the locus you think is involved in patient mortality and display it in figtree.
+Does a specific clone carry the virulence factor(s)?
 {: .discussion}